Forgiveness can be called one of the

-Forgiveness does not isolate the offendee of his rights.
+Forgiveness does not isolate the offender of his rights.
 The offendee can seek to address the hurt and try to restore the relationship.
 (Even secular psychiatrists encourage their patients to confront the offender) Matthew 15:18-19 teaches us the process.

 3. Forgiveness and consequences

 Forgiveness doesn’t override natural consequences.
 A man reaps what he sows.
-Though King David was forgiven he had to face the long term consequences of his sin, (the death of Bathsheba’s child, Amnon and Tamar, Absalom).
+Though King David was forgiven he had to face the long-term consequences of his sin, (the death of Bathsheba’s child, Amnon, and Tamar, Absalom).

 4. Forgiveness and justice

 Forgiveness is not the way we govern society.
-Justice must prevail or a society will fall apart, (Romans 13:1-5).
+Justice must prevail or society will fall apart, (Romans 13:1-5).
 Thus Forgiveness is not forfeiting justice but appealing to a higher court where justice will be done.
 Besides forgiveness is what happens to me internally at a heart level, (illustration: Rusty)

 5. Forgiveness and discipline